Hi I'm Andy Crowley, and welcome to this 10 day guitar starter course!

 If you've successfully played along with Andy in the full demo video above, you're ready to move on to Day 2 of this Starter course where we'll be checking out a NEW chord and another easy song PLUS a new easy melody!

-Get these videos plus loads more content including practice routines and tips as part of Andy's FULL 63 video Beginners Course on DVD, download and physical book version!
+Get these videos plus loads more content including practice routines and tips as part of Andy's FULL 63 video Beginners Course on streaming + download, DVD and physical paperback book!